nikitavoloboev/data/macOS/apps/timing.md

 # [Timing](https://timingapp.com/?lang=en)
-I use the timing to fully automate tracking my time on my computer.
+I use Timing app to fully automate tracking my time on my computer.

 My projects look like this now: